Skip to content

 • Bernards Township was ranked 42nd among the 100 safest cities in New Jersey on the National Council For Home Safety And Security’s list of the 2019 Safest Cities in New Jersey on alarms.org.

-• Basking Ridge had one violent crimes and 117 property crimes from 2016 and 2017, giving the town a violent-crime rate of 0.037 and 4.298 property crimes per 1,000 people.
+• Basking Ridge had one violent crime and 117 property crimes between 2016 and 2017, giving the town a violent crime rate of 0.037 and 4.298 property crimes per 1,000 people.

-• For 2019 – The combined tax rate for municipal and local library services is projected to rise from 32.8 cents per $100 of assessed property value last year to 33.3 cents per $100.
-That equates to $333 per $100,000 which is the lowest of the three.
+• For 2019, the combined tax rate for municipal and local library services is projected to rise from 32.8 cents per $100 of assessed property value last year to 33.3 cents per $100.
+That equates to $333 per $100,000, which is the lowest of the three.

 Demographics